Fingerprinting every loyalty customer in 20 characters

 }

-600k iterations of a few bitwise ops and a short loop over ≤5 fingerprint entries.
+One iteration per customer, each a few bitwise ops and a short loop over ≤5 fingerprint entries.
 Returns in <100ms.

 Closing